-During fiscal 2022, SIFCO had one direct customer that accounted for 11% of consolidated net sales; and 23% of the Company's consolidated net sales were from two customers and their direct subcontractors, which individually accounted for 12% and 11% of net sales, respectively.
+During fiscal 2023, SIFCO had one direct customer that accounted for 12% of consolidated net sales; and 32% of the Company's consolidated net sales were from three customers and their direct subcontractors, which individually accounted for 12%, 10% and 10% of net sales, respectively.
 SIFCO believes that the loss of sales to such customers would result in a material adverse impact on the business.
 However, SIFCO has maintained a business relationship with these customers for many years and is currently conducting business with them under multi-year agreements.
 Although there is no assurance that these relationships will continue, as one or more major customers have reduced their purchases, SIFCO has generally been successful in gaining new business, thereby avoiding a material adverse impact on the Company.
 SIFCO relies on its ability to adapt its services and operations to changing requirements of the market in general and its customers in particular.
 No material part of SIFCO's business is seasonal.
-For additional financial information about geographic areas, refer to Note 12, Business Information, of the consolidated financial statements.
+For additional financial information about geographic areas, refer to Note 12, Business Information.